Avokadoen/ecez/README.md

                 // We also have to make sure that a new "hello world" is visible in the
                 // terminal as well because why not :)
                 ecez.DependOn(Systems.move, .{Systems.applyDrag, Systems.printHelloWorld}),
             }, .{}),
         },
     );

+    // You can also use structs with systems for DependOn const Scheduler2 = ecez.CreateScheduler(
+        Storage,
+        .{
+            ecez.Event("update_loop", .{
+                // Submit all combat systems in a single struct CombatSystemsStruct,
+                // Submit all physics systems in a single struct PhysicsSystemsStruct,
+                // Submit all AI systems, wait for Physics and Combat.attack to complete ecez.DependOn(AiSystemsStruct, .{PhysicsSystemsStruct, CombatSystemsStruct.attack}),
+            }, .{}),
+        },
+    );